MGXlab/Viromics-Workshop-MGX/_episodes/43_blast.md

 teaching: 0
 exercises: 30
 questions:
-- "Can we classify viral sequences with Blast?"
+- "If we classify our viral sequences with Blast, in which cases do you expect that blast sequence searches result in good hits?
+What would you do if your sequence hit different viral (or bacterial) sequences with low coverage of your query sequence, or low sequence identity with the hit?"
 objectives:
 - "Run megablast on viral contigs"
 keypoints:
-- "Only in a very limited number of cases will direct sequence searches result in good hits.
-This is because majority of uncultivated viral sequences have not been previously described.
-You might hit nothing at all, or perhaps hit different viral (or bacterial) sequences with low query coverage."
-- "Sometimes you might find a good hit, for example for the crAssphage bins.
-Of course, back when crAssphage was discovered these sequences weren't present in the database!"
-- "We need more sophisticated search strategies for assigning taxonomy to novel viral sequences"
+- "Sometimes you might find a good hit, for example for the crAssphage bins, or for many of the well-described viruses infecting humans.
+In other cases, we need more sophisticated search strategies to assign a given viral sequence to a previously described taxon."
 ---
 After you've assembled metagenomes (day 1) and identified putative viral contigs (day 2), you probably want to know which viruses you've recovered -- that is, assign taxonomy.
 The first thing you might want to do is check whether it is a known virus by searching for highly similar viruses in any of the databases.
 From day 2 you might remember that homology-based searches will only get you so far for identifying uncultivated viral sequences, as a large part of the virosphere is still uncharted.
 But if your virus has been sequenced & described before you probably want to know that, because it can save you a lot of time.